 A much anticipated event just occurred at the annual Politicon gathering.
 Political commentators Ben Shapiro and Cenk Uyger debated each other for the first time.

-Both analysts are very well admired within their respective political wings, and very disliked among the other.
+Both analysts are very well admired within their respective political spheres, and very disliked among the other.
 Both have very influential platforms, and so the debate was lively, with around 3,000 people in attendance.

 As these Politicon debates typically go, whenever one debater makes an argument, those in attendance who agree waste a lot of time shouting, demonstrating they cannot control their most basic human emotions.
 It has gotten to a point where, like immature parents at high school athletic events, out-cheering the other side becomes the next best thing to winning.

 Politically, Mr. Uygur is very far Left (making Shapiro the Right wing opponent).
 During the debate, Cenk was attempting to make the point that the “big government vs. small government” caricature of the liberal, conservative dialogue is a false dichotomy.
 His claim is that there are some issues where liberals want big government, there are certain issues where conservatives want big government, and so it goes with small government as well.
 While making the attempt to justify this point, Cenk began naming a few political issues that republicans apparently desire to have big government for.
 One of them was abortion.